 - Digitize objects (digital photography, image processing, embedding metadata)

-- Assist in editing collections data for a future online database
+- Assist in editing collections database records for online collections search

 - Additionally, the intern will assist with office duties (mailings, answering phone) and other tasks necessary to running a small museum such as helping with exhibitions and special programs.